nkh/ftl/config/ftl/man/ftl.md

 ## User defined bindings

-You can override all the keys by creating your own rcfile and using the *bind* function.
-See "## Examples".

 	bind function arguments, all mendatory:

-		map		map where the binding is saves section		logical group the binding belongs to (hint) key		the keyboard key
+		map			map where the binding is saved section			logical group the binding belongs to (hint) key			the keyboard key
-		command		name of the internal command that is called short_ help	help displayed
+		command			name of the internal command that is called short_ help		help displayed in command listing

 	eg: bind ftl file k copy "copy file to, prompts inline"